Quantitative version of the Kipnis-Varadhan theorem and Monte Carlo approximation of homogenized coefficients: Quantitative version of the Kipnis--Varadhan theorem

 Moreover,

-\end{thm} \begin{proof} In the continuous-time setting, the argument for the first estimate is very similar to the one of \cite[Proposition~8.2]{Mourrat-10}, and we do not repeat the details here.
+\end{theorem} \begin{pf} In the continuous-time setting, the argument for the first estimate is very similar to the one of~\cite{Mourrat-10}, Proposition 8.2, and we do not repeat the details here.
 It is based on the observation that

-One needs to take into account the possible logarithmic terms that appear in (\ref{specexp2}) and which are not considered in \cite{Mourrat-10}.
-Some care is also needed because we do not assume that $f \in \LL^2(\nu)$.
+One needs to take into account the possible logarithmic terms that appear in (\ref{specexp2}) and which are not considered in~\cite{Mourrat-10}.
+Some care is also needed because we do not assume that $f \in\LL^2(\nu )$.
 Yet one can easily replace the bound involving the $\LL^2(\nu)$ norm of $f$ by its $H^{-1}$ norm.
-The second part of the statement is given by \cite[Proposition~8.3]{Mourrat-10}.
+The second part of the statement is given by~\cite{Mourrat-10}, Proposition 8.3.

 We now turn to the discrete time setting.
 In this context, identity (\ref{normxi2}) should be replaced by